ebashir123/elyas_portfolio/README Employee Attrition Data Project.md

-# Data Analysis Project: Loan Default Risk Analysis
+# Data Analysis Project: Employee Attrition Data Analysis

 Welcome to my data analysis project showcasing an analysis of **employee attrition data** from companies that explores the various factors that impact rates of attrition for employees.